traneio/arrows/README.md

 ## Using `Arrow`

-Unlike the `Task`, `Arrow`'s' companion object has only a few methods to create new instances. `Arrow`s can be created based on an initial identity arrow through `Arrow.apply`:
+Unlike `Task`, `Arrow`'s' companion object has only a few methods to create new instances. `Arrow`s can be created based on an initial identity arrow through `Arrow.apply`:

 ```scala
 val identityArrow: Arrow[Int, Int] = Arrow[Int]